gap-packages/polenta/README.md

-If the test suite runs into an error, even though the packages Polycyclic and Alnuth and their depdendencies have been correctly installed, then please send a message to <max.horn@uni-siegen.de>
+If the test suite runs into an error, even though the packages Polycyclic and Alnuth and their depdendencies have been correctly installed, then please send a message to <horn@mathematik.uni-kl.de>
 including the error message.